Neraud/home-server/README.md

 Grafana is deployed and configured to use Prometheus as a data source.

 Default Kubernetes dashboards are already created, based on [Kube Prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus)

+### Fluent Bit

+Fluent Bit is deployed on all nodes to capture logs and forward them to ElasticSearch.

 ### ElasticSearch